-Prior experience at Illinois Institute of Technology, Auburn University, Brown University, and The University of Georgia.
+Trainer, priorly at Illinois Institute of Technology, Auburn, Brown, and The University of Georgia.

-Tech produced All - Independent First Team honoree and Association of Division III Independents Male Runner of the Year Samuel Wietlispach.
-W. bested NCAA Division I runners at meets, clocked All - Time program performances, held some of the fastest cross - country times for the AD3I and United States Collegiate Athletic Association, and was also an academic recipient in both fields.
+Tech produced All - Independent First Team honoree and Association of Division III Independents (former) Male Runner of the Year Samuel Wietlispach.
+W. clocked All - Time program performances, held some of the fastest cross - country times for the AD3I and United States Collegiate Athletic Association, and was also an academic recipient in both fields.

-Cole Dammeier had a strong freshman campaign being in the top 20 to cap off the men's team 13th place at The 2015 USCAA Cross - Country National Championships, with near exclusively underclassmen, and an All - Independent Second Team selection, as well as one other men's runner earning a similar postseason distinction and making improvements at nearly every race.
+Cole Dammeier had an impressive freshman campaign, being in the top 20 to cap off the men's team 13th place at The 2015 USCAA Cross - Country National Championships, with near exclusively underclassmen, and an All - Independent Second Team selection, as well as one other men's runner earning a similar postseason distinction and making improvements at nearly every race.

-The women's number one distance runner emerged as a leading finisher at most meets, including 26th at The USCAA Championships and having an All - Independent First Team spot, and with two other women earning Honorable Mentions, including AD3I and USCAA All - Academic member Brooke Bell, who earned 29th at the national meet (courtesy of the Illinois Tech athletic department).
+The women's number one distance runner emerged as a leading finisher at most meets, including 26th at The USCAA Championships and having an All - Independent First Team spot, and two other women earning Honorable Mentions, with AD3I and USCAA All - Academic member Brooke Bell, who was 29th at the national meet (courtesy of the Illinois Tech athletic department).

 Preceding Chicago, he was with the Auburn University men's and women's cross - country and track and field teams as a Volunteer Assistant Coach during the 2014 - 2015 seasons.

-The men's cross - country team captured 3rd place at The 2014 NCAA Division I South Regional and SEC Championships, received national votes, and were ranked as high as 2nd in their respective Region.
+Men's cross - country captured 3rd place at The 2014 NCAA Division I South Regional and SEC Championships.

 Auburn had the men's individual NCAA Division I South Regional Cross - Country champion, SEC Runner - Up, and USTFCCCA South Region Runner of the Year, whose season best that fall positioned him number one in the SEC and finished first and second at the majority of meets.

 AU men's cross - country team had a CoSIDA Capital One Academic All - District ®, SEC Scholar - Athlete of the Year, USTFCCCA All - Academic member, and held the highest team GPA among all athletic programs.
-On the recruiting side, an elite class was signed early for the cross - country and track and field programs in December 2014, with nationally - renowned newcomers (per Auburn SID).
+On the recruiting side, an exceptional class was signed early for the cross - country and track and field programs in December of 2014 (per Auburn SID).

-Women’s track and field was ranked 18th for indoors and 21st for outdoors in 2015 by USTFCCCA, and highly in the South Region and academically, and 28th at outdoor nationals as well.
-Auburn track had several marks that placed in the AU Record - Book, were All - Southeastern Conference and scoring, and advanced to the NCAA Championships.
+Women’s track and field was 28th at outdoor nationals.
+Auburn had several marks that placed in the AU Record - Book, were All - Southeastern Conference and scoring, and advanced to the NCAA Championships.

-The distance program developed a male runner who won The 2015 Penn Relays 10k, was an Honorable Mention All - American, competed at The 2015 World University Games, and later at The 2016 U.S. Olympic Team Marathon Trials while hitting an IAAF mark as a post - collegiate.
+Its distance program developed a male track runner who won The 2015 Penn Relays 10k, was an Honorable Mention All - American, competed at The 2015 World University Games, and later in The 2016 U.S. Olympic Team Marathon Trials, while hitting an IAAF mark as a post - collegiate.

-In addition to training and recruiting duties, he participated in compliance, CPR, finances, national home track and field meet management, part - time tasks, program - coordination, travel, and van testing.
-He also assisted with The Auburn University Leadership Institute for the development of student - athletes as an affiliate.
+He also briefly assisted with The Auburn University Leadership Institute for the development of student - athletes as an affiliate.

-He was previously on staff at Cornell University in The Sports School throughout the summer of 2014 for internal operations in customer service.
-Working with The Big Red included facilitating day - to - day duties in the athletic department, and as a guest coach and speaker separately at the nationally recognized cross - country and track and field sessions.
+Time with The Big Red included facilitating day - to - day duties in the athletic department, and as a guest speaker separately at the cross - country and track and field sessions.

-Before the Sports School, he was at another Ancient Eight institution, Brown University from 2013 - 2014, focusing on the women’s distance program as an NCAA Countable Volunteer Assistant Coach and contributed to administrative responsibilities and scouting.
+Before there, he was at another Ancient Eight institution, Brown University from 2013 - 2014, focusing on the women’s distance program as an NCAA Countable Volunteer Assistant Coach and contributed to administrative responsibilities and scouting.

 The Bears posted several performances that earned a spot in The Brown Top 10 list with PRs and had an individual who earned Academic and Second - Team All - Ivy, and a USTFCCCA All - Northeast Region honor in cross - country, a scorer at The Indoor Heptagonal Championships and two at The Outdoor Meet, and a qualifier for the NCAA Division I East Preliminary Round in track and field.